dsa015/xmascard/README.md

 pnpm run dev

 # in root ".env" file (create if not exist)
-# you also need a postgres db set up and a connection string...
+# you also need a postgres db set up and a connection string... and put that in the .env DATABASE_URL="_that_connection_string_"
-DATABASE_URL
 ```

 Framework: [svelte](https://svelte.dev/)\